diempi/docs/docs/src/token.md

 IO is the multifunction SmartWeave Token (SWT) that powers The AR.IO Network and its suite of permaweb applications.
 The IO Token (ɸ) has many uses, including:

-- protocol incentives,
+- Protocol incentives,

-- staking by gateways
+- Staking by gateways,

-- payments for services like the Arweave Name System (ArNS).
+- Payments for services like the Arweave Name System (ArNS),

+- Gateway delegated staking

 The token acts as a permissionless and censorship resistant medium of common value for the network.